 The habit of reading the topics with following the syllabus is good when it comes to the limited time for high productivity.

 Most of the successful students utilize the time filtering the contents with the syllabus.
-If the idea of the syllabus is lacking in us, we spend our full time thinking that we cannot study the whole course and many more that leads us to doubts, confusions, and feeling unsuccessful.
+If the idea of the syllabus is lacking in us, we spend our full time thinking that we cannot study the whole course and many more that leads us to doubts, confusion, and feeling unsuccessful.

 You need an entrance syllabus for your reference of study during IOE entrance preparation.
 Whenever you start your IOE entrance preparation, you must be clear with the exam pattern and topics to study for a particular subject.